BALEVANI/Journal/README.md

 >## Known Bugs

-* I had challenges when i was creating the business logic for the owner object.
+* I had challenges for creating a delete button.
-* I had challenges when i was creating the business logic for storing the contacts.
+* I had challenges for designing the UI interface.
-* I had challenges when i was user interface for displaying the contacts and owner details
+* I had challenges for counting consonant.

 >## License